-Having wet panties during pregnancy or presenting some type of vaginal discharge is something completely normal, especially when the discharge is transparent or slightly white.
-This happens due to the increase of estrogens in the body, as well as an increase in blood circulation in the pelvic area.
+Having wet underwear during pregnancy or having some type of clear or slightly white vaginal discharge is something completely normal.
+This happens due to increased estrogen in the body, as well as an increase in blood circulation in the pelvic area.

 - Transparent or white;